zhxinyu/cosan/design/PreprocessDesignDoc.md

 # Preprocessing Design Doc

 ## Introduction

+In any Machine Learning process, data dreprocessing is that step in which the data gets transformed, or Encoded, to bring it to such a state that now the machine can easily parse it.
+In other words, the features of the data can now be easily interpreted by the algorithm.

 #### CustomerTransform

 Provide users with the ability to specify customized functions as a transformer.